pkulchenko/ZeroBraneStudio/doc-faq.md

 either by adding `singleinstance=false` to the configuration file or by starting the second instance with the following command: `zbstudio -cfg "singleinstance=false"`.

-The single instance check is disabled on MacOS by default.
+The single instance check is disabled on MacOS by default; to run multiple instances, you need to use `open -n ZeroBraneStudio.app`.

 ## How do I start two ZeroBrane Studio instances to debug two applications at the same time?